Finite-dimensional differential-algebraic permutation groups: Base size for primitive permutation groups

 With these ingredients in place, we can establish the Borovik-Deloro conjecture for algebraic group actions:

 \begin{theorem} There is a constant $c$ such that if $(G,S)$ is a connected definably primitive definable permutation group in $\acf_0$, and $S$ is infinite, then

 \end{theorem}

 \begin{proof} We work in a sufficiently saturated $(\calC,0,1,+,-,\times)\models\acf_0$.
-Examining the proof of Theorem~\ref{dppg-dcf} above, we see that carrying out the O'Nan-Scott type analysis of Macpherson and Pillay, but just in $\acf_0$ this time, leads to the following possibilities for $(G,S)$ up to definable isomorphism:
+We will again use Fact \ref{fact:onanscott}.
+We can still rule out case~(1).
+Examining the proof of Theorem~\ref{dppg-dcf} above, we see that carrying out the O'Nan-Scott type analysis of Macpherson and Pillay, but just in $\acf_0$ this time, leads to four following possibilities for $(G,\calC)$, up to definable isomorphism.
+We list them using the indexing from Fact \ref{fact:onanscott}: